archie94/Android-Project-1/README.md

 Basic Layout Completed
 - Calculator
 - Equation Solver (2 variable and 3 variable )
+- Memo Pad

 ###TODO
 - Change text colour of listview items in memeo.java
+- Create a widget for the memo activity